- When to use Pan Animations

 When to use Pan Animations

-Use Pan animations to change what part of an image or shape is focused on, moving from one focus point to another, within an animation frame.
+Use Pan animations to change what part of an element is focused on, moving from one focus point to another, within an animation frame.

 What Elements can I Apply Pan Animation to?

-Pan animations can be applied to image and shape elements.
+Pan animations can be applied to image, MP4, GIF, and shape elements.

 Fill & Crop vs. Fit